ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

 Task that generates GraphQL Kotlin client and corresponding data classes based on the provided GraphQL queries that are evaluated against target Graphql schema.
 Individual clients with their specific data models are generated for each query file and are placed under specified `packageName`.
-Generated code is automatically added to the project main source set.
+When this task is added to the project, either through explicit configuration or through the `graphql` extension, it will automatically configure itself as a dependency of a `compileKotlin` task and resulting generated code will be automatically added to the project main source set.

 **Properties**